-(2) What services are provided to the pregnancy to employment pathway?

-- (a) The pregnancy to employment pathway provides you with services, when available in your community, to look and prepare for work while supporting your child's needs.
+- (2) What services are provided to the pregnancy to employment pathway? - (a) The pregnancy to employment pathway provides you with services, when available in your community, to look and prepare for work while supporting your child's needs.
 You and your WorkFirst worker will decide which variety of services you need.
-Service may include one or more of the items listed in (i) through (vi) of this section: - (i) Home visiting or other parent supports; - (ii) Safe and appropriate child care;

-- (iii) Mental health treatment;

-- (iv) Substance use disorder treatment;

-- (v) Domestic violence services; or

-- (vi) Employment services.

-- (b) The WorkFirst worker will contact you every three months to offer you services if you are not required to participate and choose to claim an infant exemption under WAC 388-310-0300(1).

-- (c) You will be offered a voluntary referral to either home visiting or other parent supports at various times in the pregnancy to employment pathway.

-(3) What am I required to do while I am in the pregnancy to employment pathway?
+Service may include one or more of the items listed in (i) through (vi) of this section: - (i) Home visiting or other parent supports; - (ii) Safe and appropriate child care; - (iii) Mental health treatment; - (iv) Chemical dependency treatment; - (v) Domestic violence services; or - (vi) Employment services. - (b) The WorkFirst worker will contact you every three months to offer you services if you are not required to participate and choose to claim the infant exemption. - (c) You will be offered a voluntary referral to either home visiting or other parent supports at various times in the pregnancy to employment pathway. - (3) What am I required to do while I am in the pregnancy to employment pathway?